kshitizgupta/InterviewPreparation/articles/cassandra.md

 in our application and design the tables accordingly.
 Aim should be that a read query is answered by a reading a single table and partition.
 That's what will make the query absolutely efficient.

+We use denormalizing instead of joining and sorting in Cassandra.
+Denormalizing in Cassandra is done in two ways :
+1. We keep redundant copies of data
+2. We use collections to store multiple values instead of using a separate table.

 # Key Concepts
 ## Partition Rings And Token
 Optimal reads involve accessing as few nodes per request.
-To know exactly what node containsthe data we want, cassandra uses partitioning data on partition key.
+To know exactly what node contains the data we want, cassandra uses partitioning data on partition key.
 The partition key is run through a hash function to generate a token.
 This token is used to identify the node on which the data is stored.
 We can imagine all the nodes arranged in a hypothetical ring